 Protect Your Personal Information

 As a student, you may be a primary target of identity theft.
 Students tend to be more trusting, have new and unblemished credit, and are unfamiliar with the ways their information can be compromised.
 Be sure to protect personal information like your Social Security number, date of birth, driver’s license number, bank account numbers, PIN numbers, and other related information.
 Avoid shopping online on public computers and keep personal documents and information in highly secure places.
-More helpful tips are located in this How to Avoid Identity Theft fact sheet.

 Although your income will be lower when you are a college student, you’re certainly not alone.
 Your classmates are in the same situation, struggling with understanding education costs.
 As a general rule, think of the long run instead of just current wants or needs when making financial decisions.
 If you make smart financial decisions while attending school, you can use your college years to form a strong foundation for the future, both academically and financially.